heesungkim010/Crypto-Exchange-Simulator-BE/README.md

 # B. Database Design

+# C. API Design

+# D. Domain/Service/Repository Design

-# C. Challenges And My Solution
+# E. Challenges And My Solution

 The followings are the challenges I got in this project and my solutions.